PremiseWP/premise-social-media-blogger/README.md

 # Changelog

 ## v1.2
+- Fix no Youtube video thumbnail: get standard or default
 - Remove title from post content (Instagram)
 - New option: Exclude tags.
 Excluded posts are not published (Pending Review) (Instagram)